 top of page

 We are mothers, parents, family members and caregivers who have connected through various support groups and social media.
 We have come together to advocate for the safe use of clozapine for our loved ones with psychiatric conditions.
-Troublesome regulations imposed by the US Food and Drug Administration (FDA) have blocked access to this life-saving medication.
-Our loved ones have suffered grave torment, injury, disability, and death caused by the FDA’s discriminatory and neglectful restrictions for dispensing clozapine.
-To summarize: We Are Angry.
+For 30 years troublesome regulations imposed by the US Food and Drug Administration (FDA) blocked access to this life-saving medication.
+Our loved ones suffered grave torment, injury, disability, and death caused by the FDA’s discriminatory and neglectful restrictions for dispensing clozapine.
+To summarize: We Got Angry.

-The REMS application for clozapine is both unjustified and discriminatory.
-Other antipsychotic medications have significantly higher risks of neutropenia in patients under 65, and certain cancer medications have 10 to 100 times higher risks of severe neutropenia compared to clozapine.
-But none of these other medications mandate frequent blood tests or REMS programs that block prescriptions.
+The REMS application and associated clozapine restrictions persisted for more than three decades.
+Other psychiatric medications have comparable neutropenia risks, and certain cancer medications have 10 to 100 times higher risks of severe neutropenia compared to clozapine.
+But no other medications ever required frequent blood tests or REMS programs to block prescriptions.
+The discrimination against clozapine patients has been devastating.

 WHY WE ARE HERE